bigfix/developer.bigfix.com/site/pages/relevance/guide/session/basics.md

 - **[Set Inspectors](./setinspectors.html)**, that allow you to treat lists of objects as mathematical sets;
 - **[HTML Inspectors](./htmlinspectors.html)**, that help you to format your presentations using hypertext markup.

-Click on the links to know more about each category.
+Click the links to know more about each category.

 <!--
 ---